djrondon/odbc-red/README.md

 ```

 ## Retrieving result sets
-With SELECT statements, `odbc-insert` returns a block of column names as REBOL words (see below), on `odbc-copy` you retrieve the actual rows:
+With SELECT statements, `odbc-insert` returns a block of column names as Red words (see below), on `odbc-copy` you retrieve the actual rows:

 ```Red
 odbc-insert statement ["select LastName, FirstName from persons"]